dusadrian/academic/content/publication/2019-Dispute-resolution/index.md

 ---
 featured: false

-authors: ["Alina Hossu", "Ioan Cristian Iojă", "Maria Pătroescu", "Adrian Dușa", "Anna M. Hersperger"]
+authors:
+- Alina Hossu
+- Ioan Cristian Iojă
+- Maria Pătroescu
+- Adrian Dușa
+- Anna M. Hersperger

 title: "Dispute Resolution and Collaborative Decision-Making: What Accounts for Their Effectiveness?
 The Case of Romania"